fardinabbasi/ML_Fake_Image_Detection/README.md

 ### Preprocessing
 In this project, the dataset has been preprocessed as below:

-1. **Handling Null Values**: In any real-world dataset, there are always a few null values.
+1. **Handling Null Values**: In any real-world dataset, There are usually a few null values in any real-world dataset.

-2. **Data Cleansing**: Data cleansing is the process of identifying and correcting corrupt or inaccurate records in a dataset.
+2. Data cleansing is the process of identifying and correcting corrupt or inaccurate records in a dataset.
 It involves detecting incomplete, incorrect, inaccurate, or irrelevant parts of the data and then taking actions such as replacing, modifying, or deleting the problematic data.
 For instance:
     - There are a few incorrect labels, such as "forest" or "Jungle" instead of "jungle," "DALL.E," and other derivatives instead of "dalle".
     - Removing irrelevant parts of labels, including image formats and student IDs.